Geraftaar: Plot

 Vijay is in hiding, but Karan finds him and burns him alive in the same way he killed Hussein, thus fulfilling his revenge.
 As he walks out laughing, he is arrested by Geeta and is sentenced to life imprisonment.
 Here Karan finishes his story to Kishen.
 At the same time, Durga comes to meet Kishen and Karan recognises her, and without revealing himself, vows to protect Kishen.

 The next day Karan helps Kishen escape and is arrested for helping Kishen escape.
 While humorously explaining the situation, he escapes himself.
-And while on the run, he unknowingly enters the Commissioner' house, who is now handicapped and is confined to a wheelchair.
+And while on the run, he unknowingly enters the Commissioner' house.
+The Commissioner is now handicapped and uses a wheelchair.
 When the Commissioner is about to shoot him, Karan pleads to let him go, to prove his brother, Kishen innocent.
 The Commissioner does not believe him, but on Geeta's insistence, he relents.

 Durga is informed by her father, that Karan is alive and Durga realises that the one who saved Kishen's life in jail, was in fact his older brother.
 After fleeing from the Commissioner's place, he returns home after a number of years.
 Mother and son reconcile and the relation between Karan and Kishen strengthens.
 The brothers decide to trap Vidyanath and Ranjit in their own trap, using Chutkiram as their pawn.
 They soon find out that Vijay has not died, but has survived.
 In a final battle, all the gang members are killed while Chutkiram and Vidyanath are arrested by police.
 The police commissioner dies because he was killed by Vijay, but Karan kills Vijay and marries Geeta in the end.